elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 - Over the last 5-6 years, I needed to install (electron-based) software like GitHub Desktop and VSCode which is less efficient
 - I cannot watch twitch at all, which is a 1 year old habit of mine

+Geekbench 5 results are 500 for single core and 590 for multi core.

 ### Webcam is 720p

 Without perfect lighting, you will not look the same as you do in person.
 If I want